kreid415/kreid415.github.io/_pages/about.md

 I've been lucky in my life to have experienced a number of different professions, and academic disciplines.
 I studied mathematics and economics as an undergraduate, computer science, biology, and chemistry as a post baccalaureate, and now bioinformatics as a masters student.
 During my studies, I've been a data scientist, founded a company as a machine learning engineer, and run clinical trials as a medical researcher.

-With my varied background, I hope to have a unique perspective on the problems facing healthcare and the health sciences.
-I am an aspiring scientist, with broad interests across computational neuroscience, bioinformatics, and artificial intelligence.
+With my varied background, I hope to have a unique perspective on the problems facing mental healthcare.
+I am an aspiring scientist, with broad interests across computational neuroscience, bioinformatics, and artificial intelligence, all with the aim of improving our understanding of mental health.

 I hope that this site can serve as a guide for those that wish to follow the path that I am on, as well as a place to share ideas and learn from another.
 Read posts from my [blog](/blog), or check out the [repositories](/repositories) that I support to learn more about my work.

+I'm commited to keeping my work freely available and paywall free.
+If you enjoy the work that I create, and wish to support my efforts, please consider donating to one of the charities listed in [advocacy](/advocacy).